orvi-tmp/learning-c-with-pebble/chapter8.md

     economy1 = distance / fuel;
     *(&economy2) = economy1;

 In this example, the variable `distance` is set to `250` and incremented by `10` by dereferencing the pointer `pd`.
 Likewise, the variable `fuel` is set to `10`, then incremented by `5` by dereferencing the pointer `pf`.
 The last statement is there to show that you can even dereference an address operator.
-By dereferencing what the address of `economy2` points to we just reference the variable `economy2`.
+By dereferencing what the address of `economy2` points to, we just reference the variable `economy2`.

 ### Allocating Memory ###